srl-labs/learn-srlinux/docs/tutorials/l2evpn/evpn.md

 The SR Linux models VXLAN as a tunnel-interface which has a vxlan-interface within.
 The tunnel-interface for VXLAN is configured with a name `vxlan<N>` where `N = 0..255`.

 A vxlan-interface is configured under a tunnel-interface.
-At a minimum, a vxlan-interface must have an index, type, and ingress VNI.
+At a minimum, a vxlan-interface must have an index, type, and ingress VXLAN Network Identifier (VNI).

 - The index can be a number in the range 0-4294967295.
 - The type can be bridged or routed and indicates whether the vxlan-interface can be linked to a mac-vrf (bridged) or ip-vrf (routed).